-Safety and effectiveness of PREVPAC (lansoprazole, amoxicillin and clarithromycin) in pediatric patients infected with H. pylori have not been established (see CONTRAINDICATIONS and WARNINGS).
+The safety and effectiveness of PREVPAC in pediatric patients infected with H. pylori have not been established (see CONTRAINDICATIONS and WARNINGS).

 Elderly patients may suffer from asymptomatic renal and hepatic dysfunction.
-Care should be taken when administering PREVPAC (lansoprazole, amoxicillin and clarithromycin) to this patient population.
+Care should be taken when administering PREVPAC to this patient population.

 An analysis of clinical studies of amoxicillin was conducted to determine whether subjects aged 65 and over respond differently from younger subjects.
-Of the 1,811 subjects treated with capsules of amoxicillin, 85% were less than 60 years old, 15% were ≥ 61 years old and 7% were ≥ 71 years old.
-This analysis and other reported clinical experience have not identified differences in responses between the elderly and younger patients, but a greater sensitivity of some older individuals cannot be ruled out.
+These analyses have not identified differences in responses between the elderly and younger patients, but a greater sensitivity of some older individuals cannot be ruled out.

-In a steady-state study in which healthy elderly subjects (age 65 to 81 years old) were given 500 mg every 12 hours, the maximum serum concentrations and area under the curves of clarithromycin and 14-OH clarithromycin were increased compared to those achieved in healthy young adults.
+In a steady-state study in which healthy elderly subjects (age 65 to 81 years old) were given 500 mg of clarithromycin every 12 hours, the maximum serum concentrations and area under the curves of clarithromycin and 14-OH clarithromycin were increased compared to those achieved in healthy young adults.
 These changes in pharmacokinetics parallel known age-related decreases in renal function.
-In clinical trials, elderly patients did not have an increased incidence of adverse events when compared to younger patients.
-Dosage adjustment should be considered in elderly patients with severe renal impairment (see WARNINGS and PRECAUTIONS).
+In clinical trials of clarithromycin, elderly patients did not have an increased incidence of adverse events when compared to younger patients.
+Dosage adjustment should be considered in elderly patients with severe renal impairment.
+Elderly patients may be more susceptible to development of torsades de pointes arrhythmias than younger patients (see WARNINGS and PRECAUTIONS).

 Additional Prevpac Information